linkerd/linkerd2/stable-2.4.0.md

     other resources (thanks @Pothulapati!)
   * Added support for the SMI TrafficSplit API which allows users to define traffic splits in TrafficSplit custom resources
+  * Added the `linkerd.io/control-plane-ns` label to the SMI Traffic Split CRD
 * Proxy
   * Replaced the fixed reconnect backoff with an exponential one (thanks,
     @zaharidichev!)